vernak2539/words-byvernacchia/src/content/blog/my-first-chrome-extension.md

 pubDate: "2022-02-03"
 ---

+\*\***Update:** See [Introducing Google Workspace Zoom Default](/blog/2023/03/introducing-google-workspace-zoom-default/) for an update!\*\*

 As much as I don't want to admit it, I'm getting old.

 My job requires me to review a lot of Google Docs (😔), and, unfortunately, I am having trouble reading things when they are set to the zoom level of "100%."

 I quickly ruled out changing the resolution settings on my monitors because I really like the space the higher resolutions afford.

-So, now that I accepted the fact that my eyes can't do "100%" anymore, how do I change the default zoom level in Google Docs.
+So, now that I accepted the fact that my eyes can't do "100%" any more, how do I change the default zoom level in Google Docs.

 After looking through all their setting and doing an extensive internet search, it turns out there is no native setting!!!